timurio111/hse-proj/README.md

 - script.py
 - main.py

-And one of you have to configure (set custom address (don`t touch it if you want to play on the localhost) in the 18th line of server.py) and start
+And one of you has to configure (set custom address (don`t touch it if you want to play on the localhost) in the 18th line of server.py) and start

 - server.py